Double-headed eagle: Adoption in the Byzantine Empire

-Adoption in the Muslim world
+Adoption in the Turkic and Muslim world

-The double-headed eagle motif was adopted in the Seljuk Sultanate of Rûm and the Turkic beyliks of medieval Anatolia in the early 13th century.
+The double-headed eagle motif was adopted in the Seljuk Sultanate of Rûm and the Turkish beyliks of medieval Anatolia in the early 13th century.
 A royal association of the motif is suggested by its appearance on the keystone of an arch of the citadel built at Konya (Ikonion) under Kayqubad I (r.
 1220–1237).

 The motif appears on Turkomen coins of this era, notably on coins minted under Artuqid ruler Nasir al-Din Mahmud of Hasankeyf (r.
 1200–1222).
 It is also found on some stone reliefs on the towers of Diyarbakır Fortress.